-In this version of the search algorithm (Algorithm~\ref{alg:sim-anneal}), \algoname{} is modified such that if during an iteration, a higher scoring candidate is not found, then the best candidate will be chosen for the subsequent iteration by sampling from a Bernoulli distribution.
+\paragraph{Greedy and Beam Search.} The full-pseudo code of \algoname{} is shown in Algorithm~\ref{alg:greedy-search} where we use greedy search.
+The beam search modification is described in Algorithm~\ref{alg:beam-search}.
+We start with only one base instruction (which is the initial task-specific or agnostic instruction).
+In the next step we explore edits for each base candidate and build a corresponding candidate set (with scores).
+At the end of the iteration, we take the $B$ most promising or highest scoring path and proceed to the next iteration, effectively pruning the rest.
+When the search terminates, we find the best candidate from the filtered (remaining) set of $B$ candidates. \paragraph{Simulated Annealing.} In this version of the search algorithm (Algorithm~\ref{alg:sim-anneal}), \algoname{} is modified such that if during an iteration, a higher scoring candidate is not found, then the best candidate will be chosen for the subsequent iteration by sampling from a Bernoulli distribution.
 The probability of success is given by: